• Facebook

 Calories: 362kcal

-These cheesy baked stuffed rice balls with olives is a fancy way to recycle leftover rice!
+These cheesy baked stuffed rice balls with olives are a fancy way to recycle leftover rice!
 These arancini-inspired baked stuffed rice balls will be the new stars of your appetizer platter, and are easy and quick to make.
-The recipe include a scrumptious tomato dipping sauce.
+The recipe includes a scrumptious tomato dipping sauce.

 I am one of those people who can't find enough ways to eat olives.
 They make an amazing, simple-yet-refined part of an appetizer array.
 Imagine how much better they are wrapped in cheesy stuffed rice balls, and dipped in a flavorful tomato dip.